 To ensure your pool looks sparkling clean like those you see at hotels, most public pools and those you see in magazines and movies the addition of some selected pool safe chemicals can be applied.

 Advantages of a Saltwater Pool

-• Less irritation to skin and eyes without effecting the cleaning and sanitizing process of the pool.
+- Less irritation to skin and eyes without affecting the cleaning and sanitizing process of the pool.

 Disadvantages of a Saltwater Pool

-Unlike a Salt Water pool where the chlorine is produced automatically by a Chlorinator that converts salt water into measured and safe levels of chlorine, a Chlorine Pool requires measured quantities of Chlorine to be directly added to the pool manually (most common method).
+Unlike a Salt Water pool where the chlorine is produced automatically by a Chlorinator that converts salt water into measured and safe levels of chlorine, a Chlorine Pool requires measured quantities of Chlorine to be directly added to the pool manually (the most common method).

 The chlorine level is measured in parts per million (ppm) and needs to be between 1.0 and 3.0 ppm and measured by using a Pool Water Test Kit that measures both chlorine levels and pH levels.